daevlin/Zero2Auto_homework/README.md

 LockResource
 LoadResource
 ```
 DiE does not indicate that the sample is packed with a known packer.
-But hiding API calls and the big .rsrc makes me have a theory that it is.
+But hiding API calls and the big .rsrc section makes me have a theory that it is.
 I just have to prove it somehow.
 ```
 diec main_bin.exe
 PE: compiler: Microsoft Visual C/C++(-)[-]